backdrop-contrib/bueditor/README.txt

 editor.dialog.open('User Input', userForm);

 How to create a button to insert XHTML compliant Underlined text?
-Since <u> is not XHTML comliant, you should use CSS.
+Since <u> is not XHTML compliant, you should use CSS.
 First of all, you need to define a class in your theme's CSS file, for instance;
 .underlined-text {text-decoration: underline;}
 As the above class exists, you can use it in your button content: